SurasithIT/NetCore-CSV-Excel-Helper/Readme.md

 ## Features

-- Import and map to DTO (in Excel file with no header is not completely to map to DTO) but can map to DataSet instead
+- Import CSV and Excel file to DTO (in Excel file can map to DataTable too)
-- Export (not complete yet)
+- Export from list of DTO (and from DataTable as Excel file)

 ## Configuration

+- Import
   - with or without header
-- sheet page (only on Excel to DataSet)
+  - sheet page (only on Excel)
+- Export
+  - write header (only on CSV file)
+  - as Excel file can parse records argument with DataTable or List of DTO type (has 2 overloads function)